-Do you h , The current Library building does not meet a number of federal American Disabilities Act der the age (ADA) standards or seismic building codes, and is in need of repair to make the building safe ng in your and accessible.
-Please indicate to what extent do you support or oppose each of the house hold? following options?
-Yes No City (Percent support) (A) (B) overall Move the Library from its current location to the Sierra Madre Recreation Center at 611 E. Sierra Madre Blvd. and co-locate with the Community Services Department.
+The current Library building does not meet a number of federal American Disabilities Act (ADA) standards or seismic building codes, and is in need of repair to make the building safe and accessible.
+Please indicate to what extent do you support or oppose each of the Do you nave any children under the age of 18 living in your household? following options?
+Yes No City (Percent support) (A) (B) overall L Move the Library from its current location to the Sierra Madre Recreation Center at 611 E. Sierra Madre Blvd. and co-locate with the Community Services Department.
 This would require expanding the Recreation Center building and will allow for the enhancement of all Library and Community Services programs.
-Funding for the move would be provided by the sale of the current Library properties for development.
+Funding for the move would be provided by the 4 sale of the current Library properties for development.
 (No tax increase.)
-49% 44% 46% Keep the Library at its current location, move some Library programs to other city locations in order to maintain current service levels, and fund repairs by selling the back lot for 65% development.
+49% 44% 46% Keep the Library at its current location, move some Library programs to other city locations • in order to maintain current service levels, and fund repairs by selling the back lot for 65% development.
 (No tax increase.) В 56% 59% Enhance and expand the Library at its existing location, expand Library services and programming, and fund expansion with a property tax increase.
-(Tax increase and do not sell 55% any city-owned property.) В 47% 50% Keep the Library at its current location, significantly reduce Library services and limit public access to areas of the Library building until alternative funding for ADA compliance can be secured.
+(Tax increase and do not sell 55% any city-owned property.) В 47% 50% Keep the Library at its current location, significantly reduce Library services and limit public access to areas of the Library building until alternative funding for ADA compliance can be 26% 30% 29% access to areas of the Library building until alternative funding for ADA compliance can be secured.
 (No tax increase and do not sell any city-owned property.)
 26% 30% 29%

-Do you have a any children The current Library building does not meet a number of federal American Disabilities Act under the age of 18 (ADA) standards or seismic building codes, and is in need of repair to make the building living in your household? safe and accessible.
+The current Library building does not meet a number of federal American Disabilities Act (ADA) standards or seismic building codes, and is in need of repair to make the building Do you have a under the a living in your age of 18 safe and accessible.
 Select which ONE of the options you prefer most.
 Yes No City (Percent most preferred) (A) (B) overall Sell Library properties to fund move to and expansion of Recreation Center (no tax increase) 30% 28% 29% Keep at current location, move some programs and fund repairs through sale of back lot (no tax increase) 30% 30% 30% Enhance and expand at current location (tax increase and no sale of property) 31% 28% 29% Keep at current location, reduce services and find alternative funding for ADA (no tax 14% increase, no sale of property) 9% Α 12%

-Do you have any children under the age of 18 How important, if at all, are each of the following characteristics of a 21st century Library living in your household? to the Sierra Madre community?
-Yes No City (Percent essential or very important) (A) (B) overall Comprehensive up-to-date collections of materials: books, media, magazines, electronic 86% resources В 81% 82% 80% Social and educational programs for all ages, infants through seniors В 66% 71% Flexible space for quiet study, group discussions, programs and technology 68% 66% 66% Promotion of technological competency and creativity 56% 54% 54% Local history archives - preserving and sharing Sierra Madre's history 74% 73% 74%
+How important, if at all, are each of the following characteristics of a 21st century Library Do you have a under the a living in your l to the Sierra Madre community?
+(Percent essential or very important) Yes (A) No (B) City overall Comprehensive up-to-date collections of materials: books, media, magazines, electronic 86% resources В 81% 82% 80% Social and educational programs for all ages, infants through seniors В 66% 71% Flexible space for quiet study, group discussions, programs and technology 68% 66% 66% Promotion of technological competency and creativity 56% 54% 54% Local history archives - preserving and sharing Sierra Madre's history 74% 73% 74%